ionic-team/capacitor-site/pages/docs/v3/ios/index.md

 Capacitor features a native iOS runtime that enables developers to communicate between JavaScript and Native Swift or Objective-C code.

-Capacitor iOS apps are configured and managed through Xcode, with dependencies managed by CocoaPods.
+Capacitor iOS apps are configured and managed with Xcode and [CocoaPods](https://cocoapods.org/).

 ## iOS Support